junxit/us-congress-bills-113/bill.md

     - **(B)** the Secretary—
       - **(i)** shall not have authority to reissue such notice or mortgagee letter; and
       - **(ii)** may only address the requirements that are the subject of the notice or mortgagee letter at issue through the promulgation of a regulation pursuant to the rulemaking requirements of title 5, United States Code; and
-    - **(C)** the Secretary and the Director of Office of Management and Budget shall appear before the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Financial Services of the House of Representatives to provide testimony explaining the failure to comply with the requirements of this subsection.
+    - **(C)** the Secretary and the Director of the Office of Management and Budget shall appear before the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Financial Services of the House of Representatives to provide testimony explaining the failure to comply with the requirements of this subsection.
+- **(d)** *Additional rulemaking relating to fixed-rate full draw products* Not later than 1 year after the date of enactment of this Act, the Secretary of Housing and Urban Development shall issue a notice of proposed rulemaking that—
+  - **(1)** eliminates the use, issuance, or establishment of any standard fixed-rate full draw product offered under the home equity conversion mortgage program authorized by section 255 of the National Housing Act (12 U.S.C.
+1715z-20); and
+  - **(2)** requires any other fixed-rate full draw product offered under the home equity conversion mortgage program authorized by section 255 of the National Housing Act not subject to elimination under paragraph (1) to be based on a financial assessment of the mortgagor.
+- **(e)** *Report*
+  - **(1)** *In general* The Secretary of Housing and Urban Development, on a quarterly basis, shall report to the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Financial Services of the House of Representatives on the status and financial condition of each distinct product offered under the home equity conversion mortgage program authorized by section 255 of the National Housing Act, including the HECM Standard Adjustable, HECM Saver Fixed, and HECM Saver Adjustable products.
+  - **(2)** *Contents of report* The report required under paragraph (1) shall set forth, for each product the—
+    - **(A)** default rates under the product;
+    - **(B)** rate of foreclosure on loans insured pursuant to each product; and
+    - **(C)** severity and extent of losses incurred on loans insured pursuant to each product.
+  - **(3)** *Further study* Upon review of the information collected pursuant to this subsection, if the Secretary of Housing and Urban Development determines that any individual product has a default rate measurably higher than the default rates occurring in any other product or is experiencing losses measurably higher than losses incurred in any other product, the Secretary shall further study the product and include in the next quarterly report due under paragraph (1)—
+    - **(A)** information identifying and enumerating the causes of such higher default rates and severity of losses; and
+    - **(B)** a detailed description of the actions to be taken by the Secretary to correct such inefficiencies.

+## § 16.
+Principal limit factor for HECM program

+Section 255(m)(2) of the National Housing Act (12 U.S.C.
+1715z–20(m)(2)) is amended—

+- **(1)** by striking “paragraph (1) shall” and inserting “paragraph (1)—”
+  > - **(A)** shall

+- **(2)** in subparagraph (A), as so designated, by striking the period at the end and inserting “; and”; and
+- **(3)** by adding at the end the following:
+  > - **(B)** in the case of a fixed rate mortgage, may not involve a principal limit (as defined in section 206.3 of title 24, Code of Federal Regulations) with a principal limit factor in excess of .61.

-## § 12.
+## § 1217.
 Publication of final rules relating to limiting seller contributions towards purchase related expenses

 - **(a)** *Required completion of rule* Not later than 90 days after the date of enactment of this Act, the Secretary of Housing and Urban Development shall—
   - **(1)** issue and publish its final rule to implement the proposed rule entitled “Federal Housing Administration (FHA) Risk Management Initiatives: Revised Seller Concessions” (77 Fed.
 Reg.
 10695 (February 23, 2012)); and